 If you become aware of a new emphasis area or program change that appeals to you in a newer catalog year, you can move to that new catalog year by working with your advisor or counselor.
 Please note that, when you switch catalog years, you must adhere to all degree requirements listed in the newly chosen catalog.
-For example, since the Business Emphasis in Sustainability Studies became available in fall of 2014, and since the upper division elective requirement was also implemented that year, if you want to switch from the 2012 or 2013 catalog in order to pursue the business emphasis, you will also need to complete the upper division elective requirement.
-Similarly, if you would like to complete the new Permaculture Design Certificate of Completion as part of your upper division elective course requirement for your degree, you will need to complete all degree requirements as specified in the 2015 or later catalog.
+For example, since the Business Emphasis in Sustainability Studies became available in fall of 2014, and since the upper division elective requirement was also implemented that year, if you switched from the 2013 catalog in order to pursue the business emphasis, you would also need to complete the upper division elective requirement.
+Similarly, if you would like to complete the Permaculture Design Certificate of Completion as part of your upper division elective course requirement for your degree, you would need to complete all degree requirements as specified in the 2015 or later catalog.